djblets/djblets/README.rst

   Base support for defining in-code registries, which tracks and allows lookup of custom-registered objects

+* djblets.secrets_ -
+  Uilities and infrastructure for encryption/decryption and token generation.

 * djblets.siteconfig_ -
   In-database site configuration and settings, with Django settings mappings